 - It's Personal: Whenever dealing with the Assassins, Joe will always remember Iola.

-- Made of Iron: Once took on a terrorist who issued a disabling cut to his hand, and crawled away from a serious car accident with nothing more than a bad case of amnesia.
+- Made of Iron: Has taken on a terrorist who issued a disabling cut to his hand without slowing down, and crawled away from a serious car accident with nothing more than a bad case of amnesia.

-- Teacher/Student Romance: Case 105: Bad Chemistry, where Joe's new-found interest in Chemistry is the young new teacher.
+- Teacher/Student Romance: Case 105: Bad Chemistry, where Joe's new-found interest in chemistry is because of the young new teacher.
 Frank won't stop needling him for this.

 The father of the Hardy clan, Fenton is a retired NYPD detective who runs his own private investigation firm.
 Although he is proud of his sons' mystery solving skills, he sometimes worries if they've gotten in over their heads; still, he appreciates their assistance on most cases.